skymavis/waypoint-iOS/README.md

 * `address`: the URL of Mavis ID, serving as the base URL for all API calls.
 * `clientId`: the client ID registered in the Mavis ID settings in the [Developer Console](https://developers.skymavis.com/console/applications).
-* `chainRpc`: Ronin's RPC URL.
-In this example, the Saigon testnet.
-For more information, see [RPC endpoints](https://docs.skymavis.com/ronin/rpc/overview#rpc-endpoints).
+* `chainRpc`: the RPC endpoint through which you want to connect to Ronin: `https://saigon-testnet.roninchain.com/rpc` is a public endpoint for the Saigon testnet.
+For other endpoints, see [RPC endpoints](https://docs.skymavis.com/ronin/rpc/overview#rpc-endpoints).
-* `chainId`: the ID of the blockchain network.
-In this example, `2021` for the Saigon testnet.
-For the Ronin mainnet, use `2020`.
+* `chainId`: the ID of the Ronin chain you want to connect to: `2021` for the Saigon testnet and `2020` for the Ronin mainnet.

 ## Usage